-Eventually, a tree grew upon there and that became the big peer of hers that even provided her the delicious food, Yomari.
+Eventually, a tree grew upon there and that became the big peer of hers that even provided her with the delicious food, Yomari.
 As she became diligent with the tree, a Lkahey and the Lasi ( locals call them a demon couple) tricked and kidnapped her.
 She was then ordered to make loaves of bread in their home.

 Over that time a rat came and asked for a piece of bread.
 Chinnapatta, being so generously gave him the bread, in exchange, the rat also gave her a piece of advice.
 As per which, she knew the intentions of the demon couple and ran away from there with a hand full of jewels.

 Witnessing and knowing about that incident, her selfish stepmother made her only daughter, get kidnapped by those demon couples.
 Unlike her elder sister, she was not generous, thus couldn’t know the intentions of the demons and got killed.